 Key Ingredients and Substitutions

-• Baby carrots: Our choice of baby carrots is all about presentation.
+• BABY CARROTS: Our choice of baby carrots is all about presentation.
 Like whole carrots, they cook up tender and sweet, but they also look really appealing on a serving platter.

-• Turnips: Purple-top turnips are tender with an earthy, sweet-and-savory quality that we happen to love, but if you’re not fond of them, replace them with parsnips or omit them altogether.
+• TURNIPS: Purple-top turnips are tender with an earthy, sweet-and-savory quality that we happen to love, but if you’re not fond of them, replace them with parsnips or omit them altogether.

 How to Make New England Boiled Dinner

-Because corned beef is a salt-cured product, it’s wise to take steps to mellow its salty flavor.
 Discarding the first batch of simmering water as recommended in our recipe instructions will help reduce the saltiness of the meat and let the infused flavor of the cloves, peppercorns, and bay leaf shine through.
-You can also soak and rinse the meat before cooking, but the simmering is quicker and also eliminates a little bit of extra fat.

 A serving platter of sliced corned beef, wedges of cabbage, whole red potatoes, pearl onions, baby carrots, and chunks of turnip.

-How to Store and Reheat This Dish
+How to Store and Reheat New England Boiled Dinner

-• To reheat on the stove: Set a shallow pan with a tight-fitting lid over medium heat.
+TO REHEAT ON THE STOVE: Set a shallow pan with a tight-fitting lid over medium heat.
 Add a little water to the bottom and add the meat and vegetables.
 Cover and cook until everything is heated to your liking.
 It should only take 5 to 7 minutes, and if you want to test for temperature, the meat should be about 165°F.

-• To reheat in the oven: Preheat your oven to 325°F and arrange the corned beef and vegetables in a single layer on a rimmed baking pan.
+TO REHEAT IN THE OVEN: Preheat your oven to 325°F and arrange the corned beef and vegetables in a single layer on a rimmed baking pan.
 Pour a little water over them and cover the pan tightly with foil.
 Heat for 10 to 15 minutes, or until everything is heated to your liking.

-Corned beef and cabbage is classic comfort food and a great choice for a home-cooked St. Patrick’s Day dinner, but if you’re looking for other options, we have a few more recipes you might want to consider.
+Corned beef and cabbage is classic comfort food and a great choice for a home-cooked St. Patrick’s Day dinner.
+But, if you’re looking for other options you might want to try our traditional shepherd’s pie made with ground lamb or, for a more traditional meat-and-potatoes meal, pan-seared loin lamb chops served with a side dish of colcannon (buttery mashed potatoes blended with sautéed kale).

 Want to save this recipe?

-Enter your email here.
-We’ll send a link straight to your inbox and add you to our mailing list.
+Enter your email.
+We’ll send a handy link straight to your inbox and add you to our mailing list.

 4.50 from 4 votes